Mattpead/Pub_Golf/README.md

 ## Golf.
 Golf.
 Golf.

 I'm going to book swingers mini-golf in the late lunchtime for anyone who fancies getting lucky with balls and holes.
-For anyone who wants to continue the celebrations I have prepared a plan for Pub Golf rules found [here](https://www.pubgolfguide.com/pub-golf-rules/) I will be providing scorecards and pencils.
+For anyone who wants to continue the celebrations I have prepared a plan for Pub Golf rules.
 Please share the link to anyone who fancies joining in on the pub golf!

 Please remember to blow your nose beforehand as we don't want any bogies.
 Birdies are more than welcome 😉 I'll be bringing a spare pair of pants as I know I'll be getting a hole-in-one!

 ## Dress code

-Golf attire (I'll Just be wearing chinos and a polo shirt lol)
+Golf attire (I'll Just be wearing chinos and a polo shirt lol 🤷‍♂️)